EHBK(LEGAL) - SPECIAL PROGRAMS: OTHER INSTRUCTIONAL INITIATIVES

 Human Trafficking Prevention Month

-January is Human Trafficking Prevention Month to increase awareness of human trafficking in an effort to encourage people to alert authorities to any suspected incidents involving human trafficking.
+January: Human Trafficking Prevention Month, to increase awareness of human trafficking in an effort to encourage people to alert authorities to any suspected incidents involving human trafficking.
 Human Trafficking Prevention Month may be regularly observed through appropriate activities in public schools and other places to increase awareness and prevention of human trafficking.
 Gov't Code 662.107

 Law Enforcement Appreciation Day